kotashida/arbitrage_pairs_trading/README.md

 The `data/` directory is intended to store historical financial data.
 Currently, it contains:

--   `portfolio_value.csv`: Likely stores the simulated portfolio value over time from backtesting.
+-   `portfolio_value.csv`: Stores the simulated portfolio value over time from backtesting.
 -   `sp500_adj_close.csv`: Contains historical adjusted close prices for S&P 500 constituents, used for pair identification and backtesting.

 ## Project Structure